temporalio/documentation/docs/java/java-activities.md

 An Activity is the implementation of an Activity interface.
 A single instance of the Activity's implementation is shared across multiple simultaneous Activity invocations.
-Therefore, the Activity implementation code must be thread safe.
+Therefore, the Activity implementation code must be _thread safe_.

 The values passed to Activities through invocation parameters or returned through a result value are recorded in the execution history.
 The entire execution history is transferred from the Temporal service to Workflow Workers when a Workflow state needs to recover.
 A large execution history can thus adversely impact the performance of your Workflow.
 Therefore, be mindful of the amount of data you transfer via Activity invocation parameters or return values.
-Other than that no additional limitations exist on Activity implementations.
+Other than that, no additional limitations exist on Activity implementations.

 ```java
 public class FileProcessingActivitiesImpl implements FileProcessingActivities {